ryanw5758/personal_projects/bongobot/readme.txt

 As of now, simple Twitter bot that uses CronJob to send tweets out on a developer determined schedule.
 More practical and more room for improvement over the other
 RESTful app.

+Excluding node_modules folder for the purpose of display simplicity.